josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 I'm happy with 840,000 concurrent connections though.

-You could improve upon my result if you have more memory, or further optimize the OS settings like reducing the buffer size.
+You could improve upon my result if you have more memory, or further optimize the OS settings like reducing the tcp buffer sizes.
 How many can you run?
 Let me know!

 # Summary